brave-intl/bat-go/cmd/README.md

 ## bitflyer settlement

 ### refresh token
 After running the refres token command, you will need to copy the value in the printed `auth.access_token` field into your `.env` file and source that file.
 This can now be used with the other bitflyer commands.
-The env name should be `BITFLYER_CLIENT_TOKEN`.
+The env name should be `BITFLYER_TOKEN`.
 ```bash
 ./bat-go settlement bitflyer token
 ```